-Hole 1 A perfect start to a round of golf.
+Hole 10 A perfect start to the Back Nine!
 Be sure to carry your drive long enough to clear Barrows Run which runs across the fairway towards the historic gazebo foundation.
 The elevated green pitches away from front to back but offers a chance to start your round with a birdie.

-Hole 9 A perfect par 3 to finish the front nine.
+Hole 18 A perfect par 3 to finish the day.
 With a tee bordering the Rappahannock River and the clubhouse as your backdrop, the view is one to enjoy.
 With a mid-iron in hand distance control is key for this up-hill shot to a well-guarded green.
 This hole gives you a good chance to finish the front nine with a birdie.

-Hole 16 Standing on the 16th tee means you’re almost home, time to get back a few shots if you play it right.
+Hole 7 Standing on the 7th tee means you’re almost to the back nine, time to get back a few shots if you play it right.
 This par 5 gives players a chance to bust a drive longer than usual if they hit the right side of the fairway.
 The entire hole sits high on the property and slopes left so shots that hit the wrong side of the fairway must play it as a three shot hole.
 If you are able to find the fairway with your drive, two large willows frame your approach shot into the long but narrow green.
 If you are forced to lay up, be sure to carry the ball far enough to get to the flat area.
 From here you are playing to an elevated green which is very receptive to high shots.

 Hole 8 Don’t need much off the tee here to get into a great position for birdie.
 One of the larger, flatter greens awaits, time to take advantage.
 Players can chose almost any yardage off the tee as long as their shot has a left to right shape, it will find a playable distance to the green.
 Some of our bigger hitters can shape a driver to land on the putting surface, perfect time to make up some strokes!